Galamoz/ProjectBaseRandomizer/README.md

 # ProjectBaseRandomizer

 An Item Randomizer for the Super Metroid Romhack called Project Base.
-It's a ramshackle fork from Dessy's original Super Metroid Randomizer program.
+It's a ramshackle fork from Dessy's original Super Metroid Randomizer program, but hey it works.

 ----------------------------------------------
 Project Base 0.7.2 Randomizer Changelog